zio/zio/docs/datatypes/stream/zstream.md

 ## Working on several streams

-You can merge several streams using the `merge` method :
+We can merge several streams using the `merge` method:

 ```scala mdoc:silent
 import zio.stream._